Vistula Spit canal: Works

 The major works included: the construction of the breakwater forebay on the Gdańsk Bay side, using 10,000 concrete blocks, the construction of the shipping channel together with all its infrastructure, including locks; the construction of new roads and two swing bridges and the construction of an artificial island in the Vistula Lagoon.

 The works started in February 2019 with tree cutting, which was finished during 15–20 February 2019.
 Logging and branch removal was to be finished by the end of March.

 The beginning of the construction of the artificial island was announced on 30 May 2020.
-Its area is planned to be about 180 hectares and it is expected to be a bird habitat.
+Its area is planned to be about 180 ha and it is expected to be a bird habitat.
 Its tentative name is the Aestian Island, selected by a poll and to be formally approved.

 The first of two bridges over the canal, the southern one, was completed in June 2021.
 It is on the road connecting Krynica Morska and Stegna.